ISSUE: Something in my theme stopped working suddenly

 Be aware that the entry-level, inexpensive plans with the big providers are often insufficient for sites with significant traffic needs, or those who send big bursts of traffic to their sites via another platform (like Instagram).
 We also find that the cheaper your plan, the more likely the provider will blame the theme developer, and/or other plugins you have running.
 If you've been on the phone countless times with your hosting service and feel like you get a different answer every time, or you're not getting good answers at all...chances are, you're on a plan that's not going to give you great customer service.
 We advise you ask for specific stats on your server usage, and if you appear to be near the limit (and definitely if you're over), it's time to switch or upgrade your plan.

-We typically recommend customers look for a managed WordPress hosting plan, such as one on Flywheel*, SiteGround*, or GoDaddy.
-If you have questions about whether the specific issues you're experiencing could be related to hosting, please feel free to email us.
+We typically recommend customers look for a managed WordPress hosting plan, such as one on Flywheel*, SiteGround* (*affiliate links), or GoDaddy.
+We've also written more about how to choose a web host here.

 When it just might be the theme code...

 Occasionally, we do uncover bugs in our themes often related to styling features.
 If you think you've uncovered a bug, please let us know!
 We can email you a Code Hack if possible, and we'll definitely add your bug to our list of fixes for future theme updates.